 Specific information on how to prepare your family for each of these disasters can be found at http://www.fema.gov/preparedness/ or http://www.ready.gov/.
 Strongsville Fire and Emergency Services has developed a brochure, A Guide To Preparedness, to help residents prepare for a disaster situation.
 You may also stop by the police department or main fire station for a free FEMA preparedness guide.

 The first step should be to sign up for Ready Notify, Cuyahoga County's emergency alert network.
 You can receive notifications by text, phone or e-mail about emergency events, closures, water boil alerts and other local news.
-NOTE: As of January 2019, new registrations were not being taken as the county upgrades to a new notification system.
-Sign-ups for the new system will be announced in early 2019.
+NOTE: As of March 2019, EVERYONE is asked to register with Ready Notify as the county has switched to a new provider, CodeRED.
+Even if you were already signed up and received alerts, please re-register.